 Both instruments however only have an advising character, as they did not enter into force due to a lack of signatories.
 While they act as a basis for many regional policies, which rely heavily on the guiding principles and rules, they remain theoretical and are therefore not considered in the assessment below.
-For example EU water policy in the form of the Water Framework Directive as well as international river basins such as the Danube and the Rhine, have based their cooperation
+For example EU water policy in the form of the Water Framework Directive as well as international river basins such as the Danube and the Rhine, have based their cooperation on these rules.
+The World community has thus not yet succeeded in agreeing on a universally applicable treaty to regulate the uses and protection of shared water resources.

-&lt;sup>128 Article 7 deals with the obligation not to cause significant harm, over which there was heated debate in the Working Group.
+Article 7 deals with the obligation not to cause significant harm, over which there was heated debate in the Working Group.
 A compromise was found reformulating Article 7 which requires the state that causes significant harm to take measures to eliminate or mitigate such harm "having due regard to Articles 5 and 6", which deal with the principles of equitable and reasonable utilization.